 Even still, living near the site of an underground nuclear test makes some uneasy.

 “They should have a permanent monitoring station set up out there,” said Ben Tipton, who along with his wife Sharon have fought modern-day energy exploration near their Battlement Mesa retirement community.

-Ursa Resources has completed a first phase of their project in Battlement Mesa.
-It has proposed additional stages of a much longer regional project, but has yet to start them.
+Ursa Resources has completed the first phase of its project in Battlement Mesa.
+It has proposed additional stages of a much longer regional project but has yet to start them.